The first half of 2022 has been very bad for the crypto market.

 In many ways, 2021 was a “breakthrough,” says Dave Abner, head of global development at Gemini, a popular cryptocurrency exchange.
 “There’s tremendous focus and attention being paid to [the crypto industry].”

 Like most things with cryptocurrency, regulation comes with hurdles.
-“There are different agencies that may or may not have jurisdiction to oversee everything,” says Wang.
+“There are different agencies that may or may not have jurisdiction to oversee everything,” says Jeffrey Wang, head of the Americas at Amber Group, a Canada-based crypto finance firm.
 “And it differs state by state.”

 Clear regulation would mean the removal of a “significant roadblock for cryptocurrency,” says Wang, since U.S. firms and investors are operating without clear guidelines at the moment.

 Cryptocurrency regulation can be a hot button topic, but plenty of experts say it’s actually a good thing for investors and the industry.

 More regulation could mean more stability in a notoriously volatile crypto market.
 It also has the potential to protect long-term investors, prevent fraudulent activity within the crypto ecosystem, and provide clear guidance to allow companies to innovate in the crypto economy — as long as it strikes the right balance.